 Note: 659.870 was enacted into law by the Legislative Assembly but was not added to or made a part of ORS chapter 659 or any series therein by legislative action.
 See Preface to Oregon Revised Statutes for further explanation.

 659.990 Penalties.
-(1) Violation of ORS 659.815 is punishable, upon conviction, by a fine of not more than \$1,000 or imprisonment in the county jail for not more than one year, or both.
+(1) Violation of ORS 659.815 is a Class A misdemeanor.

-(2) Violation of ORS 659.805 by any officer or agent of a corporation or any other person is punishable, upon conviction, by a fine of not less than \$50 nor more than \$250, or by imprisonment in the county jail not less than 30 nor more than 90 days, or both.
+(2) Violation of ORS 659.805 by any officer or agent of a corporation or any other person is a Class C misdemeanor.